The Best Security Systems for the Deaf in 2024

 Mobile Notifications

 You can customize your home security system to send you mobile notifications when your alarm is triggered.
 Mobile notifications come in the form of a text message with a description of the event.
-This allows you to communicate with the monitoring professionals from your phone no matter where you are.
+That allows you to communicate with the monitoring professionals from your phone no matter where you are.
 It also provides a great alternative to unwanted phone calls.

 Control Panel